Can I use a calculator?

 Prohibited calculators in this category include:

-- Hewlett-Packard: HP 48GII and all model numbers that begin with HP 40G, HP 49G, or HP 50G
+- All model numbers that begin with HP 40G, HP 49G, or HP 50G

 Calculators Permitted with Modification